ricencode/ricencode.github.io/_posts/OS/P/2015-01-20-OsPIN1~REH1~PIN1b.md

 ## Connection
 1. __OsPIN1~REH1~PIN1b__, __RFL~APO2__, [Functions for rice RFL in vegetative axillary meristem specification and outgrowth.](http://www.ncbi.nlm.nih.gov/pubmed?term=(Functions for rice RFL in vegetative axillary meristem specification and outgrowth.%5BTitle%5D)),  Further, we report reduced expression of auxin transporter genes OsPIN1 and OsPIN3 in the culm of RFL knockdown transgenic plants
 2. __OsPIN1~REH1~PIN1b__, __RFL~APO2__, [Functions for rice RFL in vegetative axillary meristem specification and outgrowth.](http://www.ncbi.nlm.nih.gov/pubmed?term=(Functions for rice RFL in vegetative axillary meristem specification and outgrowth.%5BTitle%5D)),  These modified forms of RFL had only indirect effects on OsPIN1
+3. __IAA6~OsIAA6__, __OsPIN1~REH1~PIN1b__, [OsIAA6, a member of the rice Aux/IAA gene family, is involved in drought tolerance and tiller outgrowth.](http://www.ncbi.nlm.nih.gov/pubmed?term=(OsIAA6, a member of the rice Aux/IAA gene family, is involved in drought tolerance and tiller outgrowth.%5BTitle%5D)),  A knock-down mutant of OsIAA6 showed abnormal tiller outgrowth, apparently due to the regulation of the auxin transporter OsPIN1 and the rice tillering inhibitor OsTB1

 ## Key figures